The Health Benefits of Abstinence and Sobriety

 High-Risk Activities for Sober Individuals

-- Shopping: Finding a great bargain on that special item you’ve been wanting leaves most of us feeling pretty good.
+- Shopping: Finding a great bargain on that special item you’ve wanted leaves most of us feeling pretty good.
 But the addict needs more.
 Not just the shoes but a whole outfit… or two… or more.
 And it’s often not even things they need.
 It’s the thrill of the chase, that fleeting feeling of accomplishment.
 The temporary high of acquiring that item of perceived value.

 - Sexual behaviors: Sex is an innate biological need.
 All of us are hardwired to seek it out.
 Normally we are discerning creatures, choosing partners carefully.
 But when sex becomes an addiction, often one partner isn’t enough.
 And finding more partners becomes riskier, exposing themselves to dangerous situations and diseases they would otherwise never consider.